CMU-SAFARI/Victima/README.md

 cm run script micro-2023-461:run-experiments
 ```

-3) In case of successful execution of a previous command, this command will generate plots to help you validate results from the article:
+3) In case of successful execution of the previous command, this command will generate the the plots of the paper:

 ```bash
 cm run script micro-2023-461:produce-plots